 - Submitting the application to a different program announcement (PA, PAS or PAR)

-In addition to comparing a submission to previous applications we also assess overlap between two concurrently submitted applications.
-Excessive overlap may be the grounds for withdrawal of one overlapping application.
 Whenever possible, we give the applicant the choice of which of the two applications will proceed to review.
 The final decision, however, is made by the CSR Division of Receipt and Referral.
+Examples of Situations Where Concurrent Applications are Not Allowable

 - Concurrent submissions of an application to both an RFA and a Program Announcement (PA/PAR/PAS)

-- Concurrent submission of two applications with different activity codes (e.g., R21 and R01) where the aims of one application are a subset of those in the other.
+- Concurrent submission of two applications with different activity codes (e.g., R21 and R01) where the aims of one application are the same or significantly overlap with those in the other application.

-- R01 or other research applications identical to a subproject in a program project or center grant application
+- R01 or other research applications identical to a subproject in a program project or complex center grant application.

 - Research applications identical to an Independent Scientist Award (K02) application

-NIH now has a 37-month limit for resubmissions.
-If you do not submit an A1 version of your application within the 37 months of your initial submission or if your A1 is not successful by the end of this period, a future application you submit on the same general topic will be considered a new application.
+The window for submission of an A1 resubmission application closes 37 months after your initial submission.
+After that time, any future application you submit on the same general topic must be submitted as a new application.
 Given the pace of scientific discovery, NIH would expect this application to manifest substantial changes in its scope and approach.
-See related NIH Guide notice.
+How Does NIH Address Unallowable Applications?

 To ensure our decisions are fair and address applicant concerns and rebuttals, we have set up a multilevel assessment process for handling unallowable applications.

-· The Division of Receipt and Referral withdraws applications that are clearly unallowable or may ask the applicant to submit an introduction.
-If a questioned application is found to be an allowable resubmission rather than new, CSR will ask for an introduction that includes response to the previous reviewers’ critiques.
+- The Division of Receipt and Referral withdraws applications that are clearly unallowable.
 If staff have questions about a specific application or if an applicant disputes a withdrawn application, the case is referred to the Scientific Overlap Committee.

-· The Scientific Overlap Committee performs further analysis and makes recommendations.
-This committee includes senior staff from CSR’s five review divisions and an ex officio member from CSR’s Division of Receipt and Referral.
+- The Scientific Overlap Committee performs further analysis and makes recommendations.
+This committee includes senior staff from CSR’s five review divisions, NIH Institutes/Centers and an ex officio (non-voting) member from CSR’s Division of Receipt and Referral.
 We recruit temporary members when needed to provide input on applications requiring specialized expertise.
-The goal of this committee, which currently examines about a half a dozen applications a week, is to be fair to all applicants by using the same criteria.
+The goal of this committee, which currently examines about a half a dozen applications a week, is to give all applicants the opportunity to have an independent committee consider their explanation for why the applications are different.

-· The Arbitration Board is consulted if an applicant rebuts the previous decision to the CSR Director.
+- The Arbitration Board is consulted if an applicant rebuts the previous decision to the CSR Director.
 This board includes 12 scientific staff from across NIH, meets once a week and adds additional consistency to decisions.
 No members of the Scientific Overlap Committee or Division of Receipt and Referral staff serve on this board.
 CSR’s Director finalizes the decision of this board and communicates the result to the applicant.
-The Division of Receipt and Referral takes action as needed.
+The Division of Receipt and Referral takes action when requested by the CSR Director.